okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/index.md

 1. In the **Edit Rule** dialog box, scroll down to the **AND User must authenticate with** field and change the value to **Password + Another factor**.
 1. Click **Save**.

-### Step 6: Ensure both Email and Phone factors are set as optional for authentication enrollment
+### Step: Ensure that both email and phone factors are set as optional for authentication enrollment

 1. In the Admin console, select **Security** > **Authenticators** from the left-hand navigation pane.
 1. On the **Authenticators** page, click the **Enrollment** tab.